Why Your Website Needs a Drupal 7 Migration ASAP

 It’s been our experience that the biggest barrier to migration from Drupal 7 is simply a lack of understanding concerning the speed, usability, power, and potential of Drupal 10.

 The latest stats show that 47.5% of all Drupal sites are still on Drupal 7.
 Many Drupal 7 users are hobbyists or small businesses.
 If you are still on Drupal 7, you are not alone.
-But If you agree that your website is a mission-critical digital property and that remaining on Drupal 7 beyond the end of life is a sub-optimal option, let’s talk.
+But if you agree that your website is a mission-critical digital property and that remaining on Drupal 7 beyond the end of life is a sub-optimal option, it's time to act.

 Get our newsletter